TAMS-Group/bio_ik/README.md

     catkin_make
   ```

+**This is not yet supported in ROS 2**.
 For the FK-IK-FK performance test, please run

   ```
   roslaunch pr2_bioik_moveit env_pr2.launch